driplineorg/dripline-cpp/testing/integration/README.md

 ## Docker Container

-This directory contains a Dockerfile that adds a few utilities used in the integration testing to the dripline-python image.
+This directory contains a Dockerfile that adds a few utilities used in the integration testing to the dripline-cpp image.
-We recommend you tag the image with something like `ghcr.io/driplineorg/dripline-python:[version tag]-test`:
+If you build the image, we recommend you tag the image with something like `ghcr.io/driplineorg/dripline-cpp:[version tag]-test`:

-    > docker build --build-arg img_tag=[version tag]-dev -t ghcr.io/driplineorg/dripline-python:[version tag]-test .
+    > docker build --build-arg img_tag=[version tag]-dev -t ghcr.io/driplineorg/dripline-cpp:[version tag]-test .

 ## The Tests

 The integration tests are specified in `run-tests.sh`.
 They're run using the [bats framework](https://bats-core.readthedocs.io/en/stable/index.html).
 Currently the tests include:

-* `dl-agent cmd ping -s my_store`
+* `dl-agent cmd ping -s simple`
-* `dl-agent get peaches`
+* `dl-agent get simple`
-* `dl-agent set peaches 500`
+* `dl-agent set simple 500`

 ## Run the Tests